BigSamu/Buda_Spread_API/README.md

 The API supports polling to determine if the current spread is above or below these thresholds.

-The service has been configured with documentation user interfaces included
+The service has been deployed in [Vercel](https://vercel.com) and configured with documentation with two user interfaces

 - **SwaggerUI** served at [https://spread-api-sandy.vercel.app/api/doc](https://spread-api-sandy.vercel.app/api/doc)
 - **ReDoc** served at [https://spread-api-sandy.vercel.app/api/redoc](https://spread-api-sandy.vercel.app/api/redoc)